-(Sound of a ship's bell as the boat gently rocks.
-AHAB walks onto the ship, carrying a long harpoon.
-He limps upon an ivory stump, so the movement is slow and painful.
-He climbs the masthead, takes out a spyglass and searches for something in the distance, out over the audience.
+(Sound of a ship's bell and the ocean waves.

+AHAB walks onto the ship.
+He limps painfully upon an ivory stump.
+He climbs the masthead, takes out a spyglass and searches for something in the distance.
 He continues to look throughout ISHMAEL's narration.

-Ship's bell.
-Sound effects underscore-the tides of the sea-as ISHMAEL steps forward to narrate.)
+Sound fx underscore the tides of the sea - as ISHMAEL steps forward to narrate.)

-SCENE ONE - Ashore
+SCENE ONE - "Ashore"

-ISHMAEL.
 Call me Ishmael.
-Some years ago-never mind how long precisely-having little or no money in my purse, and nothing in particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
+Some years ago - never mind how long precisely - having little or no money in my purse, and nothing in particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
 I took it into my head to go on a whaling voyage.
 I know not why.
-Perhaps it was the call of the ocean itself that sent me packing, or some grand scheme of Fate drawn up long ago...
+Perhaps it was the call of the ocean itself that sent me packing.
+Or some grand scheme of Fate drawn up long ago.....